Artosphere Photography Call for Entry

 Notification of Selection

-Photographs will be selected by juror for exhibition by Walton Arts Center from May 16 – May 31, 2020.
+- Photographs will be selected by juror for exhibition.

-The juror will select one (1) grand prize winner, who will receive a cash prize of $150.
+- The juror will select one (1) grand prize winner, who will receive a cash prize of $150 dollars.

-Finalists photos will be featured on the Walton Arts Center Blog in May, posted to Walton Arts Center social media and included in the weekly newsletter, WAC Weekly.
+- Winning photos will also be posted to the Walton Arts Center Blog in May, and an announcement of the winners will be included in the Walton Arts Center e-newsletter, website and social media.
 Photographers may not announce or publicize their selection prior to Walton Arts Center’s announcement.

 By submitting your photographs, you agree that Walton Arts Center: